Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Discussion

+The PDMF shape of the star clusters shown in Fig. \ref{fig:imf_all_clusters} could support the theoretical predictions made by \citet{Haghi2015}.
+These authors investigated 100 million years of evolution in modeled clusters and demonstrated that the ejection of residual gas from initially mass-segregated clusters leads to a significantly shallower PDMF slope.
+The observed break in the low-mass regime of the PDMF for most of the clusters shown in Fig. \ref{fig:imf_all_clusters} may suggest evidence of an early ejection of gas from initially mass-segregated clusters.
+In contrast, the small change in the PDMF slope observed in NGC 7058 could be consistent with the results of \citet[see Fig. 1]{Haghi2015} for clusters that lack primordial mass segregation.
+Together, these findings would suggest that a large fraction of the open clusters in the Milky Way could have primordial mass segregation.

+Given the limited amount of data and the errors associated to the lower mass fainter stars, an alternative explanation can simply be the incompleteness of the photometric data.
+There is also an error associated with the spline-based masses just above the above-mentioned break, because of photometric errors.
+In Appendix \ref{appendix:mass_vs_g}, we explore this issue, using cluster NGC 3532 as an example.
+We estimate that at $m_{\text{lower}}$, photometric errors induce a 5-10\% error in the spline-based masses.

-Regarding our results on the IMF slope, since we followed the same method of \citet{pang2024}, we compare our $\alpha$ from Table \ref{tab:parameters} with their $\alpha_{\text{PDMF}}$ in their Table 1.
-Only ten clusters are in common between both studies and for these, \citet{pang2024} yield a mean power-law index of $1.90\pm 0.23$.
-For the same ten clusters, we obtain $2.05\pm 0.22$.
-The above values are within the error bars of the result for all fifteen open clusters, which is $2.09\pm 0.23$.
+In relation to the PDMF $\alpha$ values, we perform a direct comparison between our results reported in Table~\ref{tab:parameters} and those presented by \citet{pang2024} in their Table 1.
+Eleven clusters are common to both samples; for these, \citet{pang2024} report a mean $\alpha = 1.86 \pm 0.15$, while our analysis yields $\alpha = 1.99 \pm 0.24$ for the same clusters.
+Both values are consistent within the uncertainties and fall within the error bars of our overall result for the full sample of fifteen open clusters, $\alpha = 2.01 \pm 0.25$.
+This latter value is also consistent, at the $1\sigma$ level, with the canonical power-law index of $2.3\pm 0.36$ reported by \citet{kroupa2001}.